 The Chef Ann Foundation offers specific grants to help improve school food.
 We do not accept unsolicited grant proposals outside of these programs.
 As a nonprofit, we raise funds to carry out these programs and to aid our work in improving school food throughout the country.

-Chef Ann Cooper, CAF’s founder and board President, is also the Director of Food Services for Boulder Valley School District.
+Chef Ann Cooper, CAF’s founder and board President, was previously the Director of Food Services for Boulder Valley School District.
 However, CAF works with and supports school districts across the country and does not control or operate the food service program at BVSD.
 CAF does partner with BVSD on various projects, such as testing recipes for The Lunch Box and hosting Get Schools Cooking program recipients, but they are completely separate entities.

 Thank you for your interest in supporting CAF!
 We partner with businesses, foundations, organizations, and individuals with a focus on improving the health and wellbeing of children.
 If your organization promotes childhood wellness, nutritious meals in schools, or healthy food systems, please contact us.

 We do not have a volunteer program, as each school and district we work with have their own volunteer needs and portals.
 The best way to help us achieve our goals is to work at the grassroots level to spearhead school food change in your own community.
-We recommend that parents, advocates, and teachers utilize CAF’s resources For Advocates and Parent Toolkit to begin that process and let us know what changes you are making in your school district and at home.
+We recommend that parents, advocates, and teachers utilize CAF’s resources For Supporters and School Food Advocacy Toolkit to begin that process and let us know what changes you are making in your school district and at home.
 We’d love to share your stories and successes (like hosting a Real School Food Challenge in your community!)

 There are several ways that you can support us:

 - Become a CAF member with a monthly donation to sustain and grow our programs.
 As our membership grows, so does the momentum of the school food reform movement.